MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/index.md

 # Windows Hardware Dev Center dashboard

 The Windows Hardware Dev Center Dashboard enables you to create and manage your system and driver submissions quickly and easily.
 It replaces the legacy (Sysdev) dashboard for most hardware tasks including: hardware certification, collaborative driver development, and driver distribution through Windows Update.
-To get started, watch our introductory [video series](http://go.microsoft.com/fwlink/?LinkID=828003), and see [Get started with the Hardware Program](get-started-with-the-hardware-dashboard.md) for registration details.
+To get started, watch our introductory [video series](http://go.microsoft.com/fwlink/?LinkID=828003), and see [Get started with the hardware program](get-started-with-the-hardware-dashboard.md) for registration details.

 > [!NOTE]
 > Until the following services are migrated, you must continue to use the legacy (Sysdev) to perform the following: